AAT Level 2 Foundation Certificate in Accounting

 The foundation qualification covers basic accounting principles and techniques, from costing and double entry bookkeeping to using accounting software.

-The AAT level 2 certificate in accounting consists of five papers which are examined in the following way:
+The AAT level 2 certificate in accounting consists of five units which are examined in the following way:

 - Bookkeeping Transactions – unit assessment/synoptic assessment